ferllop/narciso/README.md

 Test in your local system.
 Go to your production system.
 Clone this repo and transfer the configuration from your local.
-Set a cronjob to run monthly with final-log and pipe the output to mail command, for example:
+Then, for instance, you can set a monthly cron job with final-log argument nd pipe the output to mail command, for example:
 ```
-/narciso/location/run.sh npm start final-log | docker exec -i mailserver mail -s "Narciso log" mary@example.com
+/narciso/location/run.sh npm start final-log | docker exec -i mymailserver mail -s "Narciso log" me@example.com
 ```